strawberryseeds/strawberryseeds.github.io/draft.md

 ![Two Animal Crossing characters by a campfire, eating fish.
 One asks the other: "So, what's your PhD about?"](img/post/animal-crossing-phd.png)

 > You take a seat at the table.
 Everything looks delicious, you can't wait to dive in.
-Your aunt passes you the salad. "*How is it going at school?
+Your aunt passes serves you cake. "*How is it going at school?
 Isn't it lonely to be all by yourself?*", she asks.
 Your eyes still on your plate, your tongue moves by itself. "*It's going fine!
 I got my diploma last semester*".
 Small silence.
 She's still processing.
 You know where this is going.
 "*Oh, very good!
 I didn't know that.
 So what are you doing now?
 Job hunting?*".
 You still have a couple of seconds, quick find an expl-"*Actually, I've started a PhD!*".
 Oh no. You went too fast.
 It's coming any second now.
 Brace yourself.
 >
 >